HardenedBSD/gitlab-wiki/Home.md

 TTY pushback vulnerabilities are mitigated by virtue of a new `harden.harden_tty` sysctl node, defaulted to `1` (enabled).

+Default packet TTL values are randomly generated at boot time to prevent information disclosure and fingerprinting attacks.

 ## Modified sysctl Nodes

 These are the nodes that are modified from their original defaults